XoXoTheFrozenFox/CMPG323_Project1_39909476/README.md

 ## Update project2

 Completed the restAPI without security.
 The project went very well overall.
 I was not able to implement security because of too little time.
 Overall I am happy with my results and excited for the next project.
 In my free time I also did many training.
 My training was based on devops, APIs and POSTMAN API interactions.

+## Update project3

+Went very well, did tier 2 implementation with generic objects and repositories, didn't know how to do tier 3 though.

+## Update project4

+Did the project in little time.
+Was really difficult but I learned a lot.